jsp5931/Chip-8-Emulator/README.md

 Building it from scratch requires downloading Emscripten (https://emscripten.org/docs/getting_started/downloads.html) Once Emscripten is set up, open up the emcmdprompt in your emsdk folder.
-Navigate to the repository and enter the following commands: emcmake cmake -S src -B build cd build emmake make
+Navigate to the repository and enter the following commands:

+emcmake cmake -S src -B build

+cd build

+emmake make

-After this you can run a local server to use the emulator
+After this you can run a local server in the build folder to use the emulator